Class Schedule

 About the Class:

 Please arrive early and be in your seat at the start time of the class.
 You will not be allowed late entry.
 No "Drop In" students will be allowed, all students must be registered for the class.
 Children of attendees are not allowed.
 Upon successful completion of the course, participants will be given a link to complete a survey.
-A Contact Hour certificate of completion will be emailed to you, which can be uploaded to PEEPS.
+A Contact Hour certificate of completion will be emailed to you after you complete the survey, staff are responsible for saving this certificate.

 Location: